nsakaimbo/SM808/README.md

 Xcode 8.3.3 and Xcode command line tools

 ### Run in Terminal
+**Known Bug:** It seems there might be a [known bug](https://stackoverflow.com/questions/43174109/in-xcode-8-3-update-c-c-programming-printf-does-not-give-output-without-newli) in Xcode 8.3 that prevents the timed output from showing piecemeal (only as completed lines).
+I have confirmed that output is correctly timed when running directly from Xcode.

  1. Clone this repository
  2. In the terminal, `cd` to the root directory of the project and run the following commands:
  3. `$ swift build -c release -Xswiftc -static-stdlib` to compile the executable in release mode